 See if you can let gravity have a little bit more of you today

-Short Bio: KJ Dye (she/they) mononymously known as KJ, is a queer educator, somatic practitioner, performer, collaborator, maker, community facilitator, activist, and truth seeker that lives by one life rule, momentum.
-KJ was born and raised in the Appalachia Mountains of Maryland on Massawomeck Territory, but calls the traditional land of the Duwamish People, Seattle, WA, her home.
-KJ’s earliest memories are filled with muddy toes, bike rides light by the glow of fireflies and the sound of crickets.
+Short Bio: KJ Dye (she/they) is a queer educator, somatic practitioner, performer, collaborator, maker, community facilitator, activist, and truth-seeker that lives by one life rule, momentum.
+KJ was born and raised in the Appalachia Mountains of Maryland on Massawomeck Territory but has been called to the Salish Sea, the traditional land of the Duwamish People, for the past ten years.
+KJ’s earliest memories are filled with muddy toes, bike rides light by the glow of fireflies, and the sound of crickets.
 Her grandfather’s stories and the cold touch of an ice tea in her hand on a humid summer night join her frequently.
 KJ continues to listen closely for the hidden and untold stories of this life, as it serves to remind her that without society’s taming and conditioning, she was born wild, with an innate desire for connection and belonging.

-Expansive Bio: KJ earned an MFA in Integrative approaches to Dance and Teaching and Learning for Diversity, Social Justice, and Community-Engagement from The Ohio State University as a University Fellow and Graduate Teaching Associate (GTA).
-In Spring of 2021, she was honored with Ohio State’s prestigious Graduate Associate Teaching Award (GATA), being one of ten recipients of 2,000 applicants.
-KJ served as the MFA Graduate Student Representative for the Undergraduate School Committee and the curator, administrative lead, and facilitator of OSU’s premier Community Conversations series.
-KJ graduated Magna Cum Laude with a degree in Dance from Slippery Rock University.
-She holds a certificate in Diversity, Intercultural, and Community Engagement from OSU and is working to obtain an Embodied Social Justice Certificate under the advisement of Rae Johnson, Rev. Angel Kyodo Williams, and Dr. Sara King, among others.
+Expansive Bio: KJ is an educator, performer, collaborator, maker, and truth-seeker that sees movement as a vehicle for change and becoming.
+KJ earned a Master of Fine Arts in Dance and an Interdisciplinary Specialization in Teaching and Learning for Diversity, Social Justice, and Community Engagement from The Ohio State University.
+KJ served as a Graduate Associate with OSU’s Be the Street, a performance studies project on Human Mobility and Placemaking, and is the 2021 recipient of the Graduate Associate Teaching Award (GATA) from The Ohio State University Graduate School.
+KJ served as the MFA Graduate Student Representative for the Undergraduate School Committee and the curator and administrative lead for OSU’s premier Community Conversations series.
+KJ graduated Magna Cum Laude with a degree in Dance from Slippery Rock University and holds a certificate in Diversity, Intercultural, and Community Engagement from OSU and an Embodied Social Justice Certificate under the advisement of Rae Johnson, Rev. Angel Kyodo Williams, and Dr. Sara King, among others.